Seminar 11 Memory game, part 3

 11.4 Keeping sounds organized: dictionary comprehension

-score = {player : 0 for player in players}
+players = {player : 0 for player in players} score

 Put your code into exercise04.py.